GenomicsAotearoa/hts_workshop_mpi/docs/level2/31_coverage_mapping.md

     * Understand the fundamental process of mapping reads to a reference sequence.
     * Understand the output files from mapping tools.
-    * Learn how to import mapping results into GUI programs such as `Geneious` for further analysis.

     #### Keypoints